 Only when they are finished does Maria remind Rath that they ought to make love at which point Maria “unbuttoned her jacket and opened her blouse.
 Partly exposing her breasts and the deep valley between them.”
 On a wave passion, Rath cries, “Oh, God.
 I love you.”

 *The image of the man in the gray flannel suit is so strong that it has outlived the novel and become a symbol of mid-twentieth Century America; a rising generation of white, well-educated men striving for wealth and power.
-For Wilson, however, The Man in the Gray Flannel Suit is a cautionary, moral tale about a rising businessman, Tom Rath, recently returned from serving in the U.S. Army in World Two.
+On the verge of success, Tom has to face his wife, Betsy with the knowledge of his affair with Maria.

 Featured Image: Tom Rath (Gregory Peck) and Maria Montagne (Marissa Pavan) make themselves a picnic.
 Nunnally Johnson.
 The Man in the Gray Flannel Suit

 See: Sloan Wilson.
 The Man in the Gray Flannel Suit.
 New York: Simon and Schuster, 1955; Nunnally Johnson.
 The Man in the Gray Flannel Suit (1956).
 Screenplay by Nunnally Johnson based on Sloan Wilson’s novel The Man in the Gray Flannel Suit.
 Twentieth Century-Fox Film Corp.; Ernest Hemingway.
 November 14, 1955, in Selected Letter 1917-1961.
 Edited by Carlos Baker.
 New York: Charles Scribner’s Sons, 1981